All Episodes

 I mean, we have so much information available at our fingertips.

-I would read people seek out dissenting voices on all of these issues, and then in consultation with your doctor, then you make up your mind and What is in your best health interest.
+And then in consultation with your doctor, then you make up your mind and what is in your best health interest.

-That's that's my recommendation.
+That's my recommendation.

-And make the best choice for you based on again consulting with the doctors that you know, love, trust, understand your medical condition.
+And make the best choice for you based on, again, consulting with the doctors that you know, love, trust, understand your medical condition.

 So something to pay attention to.

-Rand Paul's uh isn't like me now.
+Rand Paul isn't like me now.

-I think he's pretty much had it with Dr. Fauci, the great Dr. Fauci, the expert Dr. Fauci, when all the models, all the predictions, all the the early recommendations were proven wrong.
+I think he's pretty much had it with Dr. Fauci, the great Dr. Fauci, the expert Dr. Fauci, when all the models, all the predictions, all the early recommendations were proven wrong.

-The only thing that proved to be right is that older people were more susceptible of hospitalization and and potentially dying of COVID.
+The only thing that proved to be right is that older people were more susceptible of hospitalization and potentially dying of COVID.

 That remained constant.